 Suggested Read: Top 15 Honeymoon Destinations In Kerala For A Bewitching Escape

 A beautiful tourist place with green hills all around, Ramakkalmedu is undoubtedly one of the favorite Idukki destinations which also popular for its trekking trails.
 The view point atop the hill is the highest point in this area which can be reached by a small trek of 3 to 4 kilometers from Ramakkalmedu Junction.
+This is one of the best places to visit in Idukki.

 Location: Nedumkandam, Idukki, Kerala 685552